Cheb57/armv6-rpi-linux-gnueabi/Readme.txt

 host: x86 cygwin
-target: armv6-rpi-linux-gnueabi with hardfloat gcc tool chain revision 5.2 (July 2015) for last standards (c++11 and 14) including c/c++/gfortran compilers gdb revision 7.9 for debugging glibc revision: 2.21 sysroot build for headers and libs.
+target: armv6-rpi-linux-gnueabi with hardfloat gcc tool chain revision 5.2 (July 2015) for last standards (c++11 and 14) including c/c++/gfortran compilers gdb/gdbserver revision 7.9.1 for debugging
+glibc revision: 2.21
+sysroot build for headers and libs.
 dependencies: cygwin1.dll.
 You need to install cygwin and add this dll path to $PATH.

-Attached an example a picture with codeblocks under windows using a remote debugging of linpack benchmark code build with the crosscompiler.
+Attached an example picture with codeblocks running on Windows 7 using a remote debugging of the linpack benchmark code build with the crosscompiler.
+Of course, you can use the IDE you want.
 I added this example to show users that it is possible as it was my first need.

-Comparison of the linpack code build using native compiler from raspberry pi (gcc 4.6) and cross compiler (gcc 5.2 using hard float from the raspberry pi cpu):
+Comparison of the linpack code build using a native compiler from raspberry pi (gcc 4.6) and cross compiler (gcc 5.2 using hard float from the raspberry pi cpu):

 native:  file linpack
 linpack: ELF 32-bit LSB executable, ARM, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.26, BuildID[sha1]=0xab70ae18ea0d66d5ab5784bba66ec462d75c8be3, not stripped